-Jet skis are manufactured to ride on water, and you may believe that these two are best friends.
+Jet skis are manufactured to ride on water, and you may believe that they can easily withstand the wear and tear of being in the water.
 You may not think twice before leaving it in the water after a day or even an hour or two of riding.
-This thinking is not good; leaving your jet ski in the water when finished with it is a bad idea.
+But leaving your jet ski in the water when finished isn’t ideal.

 It is bad to leave your jet ski in the water for too long.
 Saltwater is especially bad for any metal part that can suffer from corrosion.
 This can occur In freshwater too, but at a slower rate.
-Aquatic growth will start to show up on the mechanical parts and hull falling below the waterline after only a few days.
+Aquatic growth will start to show up on the mechanical parts and hull below the waterline after only a few days.
+This can cause long term damage and will slow you down.

 When you’re out riding and drifting, friction from the water’s motion will help keep the ski free of corrosion and marine growth.
 But those issues aren’t the only problem with storing your ski in the water.
 Weather, corrosion, marine life and security are all concerns.